dhdeangelis/astro_sun_position/README.md

 DD.MM STO 2
 ```

-store value of altitude below the horizon for which you want to know the hour angle (this number must be positive, it is the amount to be added to a zenith angle of 90°):
+store value of altitude below the horizon for which you want to know the hour angle (for example: -18 för 18° below the horizon):
 ```
-D.DDDDD STO 3
+-DD.DDDDD STO 3
 ```

 store initial date: